Algiers in New Orleans in Orleans Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment.

 Location.
 29° 56.778′ N, 90° 3.291′ W. Marker has been reported damaged.
-Marker is in Algiers, Louisiana, in Orleans Parish.
-Marker is on Homer Street near Brooklyn Avenue.
+Marker is in New Orleans, Louisiana, in Orleans Parish.
+It is in Algiers.
+It is on Homer Street near Brooklyn Avenue.
 Touch for map.
-Marker is in this post office area: New Orleans LA 70114, United States of America.
+Marker is at or near this postal address: 200 Homer St, New Orleans LA 70114, United States of America.
 Touch for directions.

 More about this marker.
 Part of the Robert Nims Jazz Walk of Fame & the New Orleans Jazz Centennial Celebration.
 Markers are lamp post shades, located on the Mississippi River Trail, on top of Levee, at northern terminus of Delaronde Street